 To our local and global CPC community:

-To our gallery guests: Those interested in purchasing work in the gallery may do so via Paypal or credit card by phone.
-Please email us at email@example.com to make arrangements.
+Those interested in purchasing work in the gallery may do so via Paypal or credit card by phone.
+Please email us at firstname.lastname@example.org to make arrangements.
 We offer either private curbside pickup (free) or secure shipping ($25-$50 for domestic packages).
 In the meantime, look for our fun new online feature, “FLATFILE FRIDAYS“, coming to your email inbox each week, where you can enjoy the work of our featured gallery artists from the comfort of your living room couch.

-•Any other ideas are welcome.
+We’d love to hear from you.
 I do hope you all stay well and at least moderately busy with things (and people) you love.
 Do not hesitate to reach out if you have any questions or thoughts.
 I will do my very best to communicate with you during these most unprecedented circumstances.

 Be well, in health and ink,